andrewdisley/realchange-cms/hugo/content/how-to-apply/_index.md

 header:
   hero: Real Help Doncaster   **How to Apply**
 content: >-
-  **If you are homeless or at risk of becoming homeless and want to apply for funds, get in touch with one of our partner organisations who will work with you to apply:**
+  **If you think this support can help you and you want to apply for funds, get in touch with one of our partner organisations who will work with you to apply:**
 list: |-
   * Partners
   * Aspire